trulynx/gerrit-container-configurations/README.md

     a. visit <your-host-ip>:28086 in a browser
     b. login using cn=admin,dc=btech,dc=net

+## LDAP-ADMIN CONFIGURATION
-####3. create a posix group (e.g. gerrit-users) so as to be able to create user accounts
+####1. create a posix group (e.g. gerrit-users) so as to be able to create user accounts
     a. click ou=groups
     b. click create a child entry
     c. choose Generic: Posix Group
     d. click Create Object button to proceed
     e. on next screen click Commit to persist the changes

-####4. create an admin user for use on gerrit
+####2. create users for use on gerrit
-    a. click ou=people
+    a. click "ou=people"
-    b. click create a child entry
+    b. click "create a child entry"
-    c. choose Generic: User Account
+    c. choose "Generic: User Account"
-    d. fill in gid, lastname, login shell, password
+    d. fill in "gid", "lastname", "login shell", "password"
-    e. click Create Object button to proceed
+    e. click "Create Object" button to proceed
-    f. on next screen click Commit to persist the changes
+    f. on next screen click "Commit" to persist the changes
+    g. click "Add new attribute" to add "Email" and "displayName" attributes
-####N.B. the first login on gerrit becomes the admin user so choose a cn wisely
+####N.B. the first login on gerrit becomes the admin user so choose a "cn" wisely

+## MYSQL
+####1. create the docker container using mysql/mysql-server:5.7
+    a. docker run -d --name MYSQL5.7 -p 3306:3306 -v /servers/mysql5.7:/var/lib/mysql mysql/mysql-server:5.7

+####2. check its availability
+    a. docker ps -a

+####3. get its default password
+    a. docker logs MYSQL5.7 2>&1 | grep GENERATED

+####4. enter container and change default password before you can start using it
+    a. docker exec -it MYSQL5.7 mysql -u root -p<GENERATED PASSWORD>
+    b.
+ALTER USER 'root'@'localhost' IDENTIFIED BY 'secret';
+    c. create USER 'root'@'%' IDENTIFIED BY 'secret';